danyael031/danyael031.github.io/_posts/2019-11-02-Blog-in-Termux.md

 ### Managing our blog from

+We gonna use Termux for manage our blog.
 If you doesn't know what is Termux, the description of his homepage maybe is generic, but no more no less:

 > Termux is an Android terminal emulator and Linux environment app that works directly with no rooting or setup required.